arabomeivan/CounterFeitDrugImageGenerator/README.md

 ## Project Purpose

-To build a reliable counterfeit drug detection model, it's important to train on a broad and diverse dataset.
+To build a reliable counterfeit med detection model, it's important to train on a broad and diverse dataset.
 This project expands on authentic images using generative AI, helping to simulate realistic counterfeit variations and improve model performance.

 ## Dataset Source